srujankumarpendoti/movie_search/README.md

 🤖 Introduction
-Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS, Moodflix is a website project designed to help beginners get started with learning React.js.
+Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS.
 The platform offers a sleek and modern experience for browsing and discovering movies.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 50k+ members.
-It's a place where people help each other out.

 ⚙️ Tech Stack
 React.js
 Appwrite
 Tailwind CSS
 🔋 Features
 👉 Browse All Movies: Explore a wide range of movies available on the platform.